RahimovAbdurahmon/RahimovAbdurahmon/README.md

 💻 Software Engineer | 🚀 Frontend Developer | 🎯 Learning Python and Cybersecurity

-## My full Name is Rahimov Abudrahmon, a mentor and software engineer.
+<p style="font-family:sans-serif;">My full Name is Rahimov Abudrahmon, a mentor and software engineer.
 I currently working at softclub academy as a junior developer with over 1 and half year of experience in the field.
 I've worked and practiced with lots of project while studying and working.
-I would like to improve my experience, work in various project and learn new technologies.
+I would like to improve my experience, work in various project and learn new technologies.</p>

 🔹 I enjoy coding and creating awesome web applications.
 🔹 Always learning and improving my skills.